-San Miguel is staffed with a part-time school nurse and a health technician.
+San Miguel is staffed with a full-time nurse.

 For the good of the entire school community, only well children should come to school.
 When a child is not feeling well, he/she is not able to learn and may spread his/her illness to others in the class.
 Our staff is committed to maintaining a healthy classroom environment.
 Deciding if a sick child should be sent to school or kept home can be difficult.
 These guidelines will make decisions easier.